alimkarimi/flood_prediction/README.md

 Once these steps have been completed, we are ready to prep features and run models.

 # How to gather ground truth (flood / no flood per grid cell)
+From the Darthmouth Flood Observatory, download the Flood Archive from https://floodobservatory.colorado.edu/temp/FloodArchive.txt .
+Place this file in `data/gt/`

+The model building code (in the next section) will automatically use this for ground truth.

 # How to run statistical models: